tauhid92/Basic-Rust-HTTPServer/README.md

 # Basic-Rust-HTTPServer

-The focus of this project is to understand how a basic http server works.
-Emphasis has only been given towards learning rust
+The focus of this project is to understand how a basic HTTP server works.
+Emphasis has only been given to learning rust